danhagen/insideOut/README.md

 ## Generating Babbling Data
 In order to generate motor babbling data, we use the class `motor_babbling_1DOF2DOA` which generates low frequency, band-limited white noise signals (&#8804; 10 Hz) for each motor input where the inputs have a high degree of temporal correlation (emulating physiological co-contraction).
 The default `run motor_babbling_1DOF2DOA.py` will produce plots of random motor babbling and the resulting states of the plant.
-Figures can be saved as either PNG or PDF (`--savefigs` and `savefigsPDF`, respectively) in a time-stamped folder.
+Figures can be saved as either PNG or PDF (`--savefigs` and `--savefigsPDF`, respectively) in a time-stamped folder.
 You also have the option to animate the babbling data (`--animate`).

 <p align="center">
   <img width="500" src="https://github.com/danhagen/iO-IROS-2020/blob/master/SupplementaryFigures/babblingInputs.png?raw=true">